SLoh4137/umcp-tase/README.md

 2. [`gatsby-config.js`](gatsby-config.js)
     1. The main config file for Gatsby.
 This file takes some information from our `site-config.js` as well as the various plugins we've installed.
     2. Add our Mailchimp endpoint here!
 See [Mailchimp Integration](#mailchimp-integration)
-    3. Note how we could completely replace our `site-config.js` file with this one.
-I just find it easier to have all of the config information in one easily findable location rather than split up in the `gatsby-config` file
 3. [`config.yml`](static/assets/config.yml)
     1. The config file that determines how our Netlify CMS looks and what we can add
     2. In particular, add any new tags you'd like to add to events.
 See [Netlify CMS](#netlify-cms)